Skip to main content

 VERY LOW AVAILABILITY

-Kosher food virtually unavailable in Sri Lanka with no established Jewish community or kosher infrastructure.
-No kosher restaurants or certification.
-Observant travelers must bring provisions, rely on sealed international products, fresh fruits, vegetables, or naturally kosher items.
+Kosher food is essentially unavailable in Sri Lanka.
+There's no established Jewish community, no kosher certification, and no kosher restaurants.
+Observant travelers will need to bring their own provisions and rely on sealed international products, fresh fruit and vegetables, or other naturally kosher items.

 Common Allergens